 Also known as Longstreet’s Knoxville Campaign, the Knoxville Campaign was a Confederate attempt in November and December 1863 to prevent Union forces commanded by Major General Ambrose Burnside from relieving other Federal troops who were also under siege at Chattanooga.

-Prelude to the Knoxville Campaign
+Events Leading Up to the Knoxville Campaign

 On June 8, 1861, Tennessee became the last Southern state to secede from the Union.
 The decision, however, was far from unanimous.
 In the eastern part of the state, the referendum on secession lost by some 20,000 votes at the polls.
 Starting an independent secessionist movement, citizens of East Tennessee petitioned the state legislature to form a new state that would remain in the Union.
 The governor responded by sending military personnel to Knoxville to enforce the statewide vote for secession.
 Despite attempts to coerce the population, many residents in East Tennessee and Knoxville remained pro-Union throughout the American Civil War.